A Brief History

 On February 15, 1113, the reigning Pope of the Catholic Church, Pope Paschal II, issued a Papal Bull titled “Pie Postulatio Voluntatis,” recognizing the Order of Hospitallers, a military order of Catholic knights that had existed in the Holy Land since about 1099.
 The order had begun in Jerusalem during the 11th Century in service of an Amalfitan (established by people from the Italian city-state of Amalfi) hospital that was founded in Jerusalem to see to the medical needs of Christian pilgrims to the Holy Land, part of the Christian Crusades.
 Known more formally as The Order of Knights of the Hospital of Saint John of Jerusalem, the Hospitallers saw themselves as protectors of Christian pilgrims in a very dangerous land teeming with robbers and warring factions.

 Once the Order was recognized by the Papal Charter, the knights were formally tasked with defending the Christian Holy Land against Muslim usurpers that would overturn Christian rule.
-The Order established their headquarters on the island of Rhodes, an island over which they held total sovereignty.
 The original mission of the Order did not last long, as the Christian rulers of Jerusalem were beaten by the Muslims in 1187 and the Knights were forced to move to the city of Tripoli (in what is now Lebanon, not the one in Libya).
 Once even this area had fallen to the Muslims, the Order established their headquarters on the island of Rhodes, an island over which they held total sovereignty which was taken by conquest.
-A previous attempt to establish its base on the island of Cyprus found the Knights enmeshed in politics and yearning for their own territory without interference from a parent government, which led to the invasion of Rhodes.
+A previous attempt to establish their base on the island of Cyprus found the Knights enmeshed in politics and yearning for their own territory without interference from a parent government, which led to the invasion of Rhodes.
 While masters of Rhodes, the Order also absorbed a few other small islands in the area into their realm.

-In 1312, Pope Clement V disbanded the more famous Knights Templar, turning over a fair amount of the holding of the Templars to the Hospitallers.
-With these new territories and riches, the Hospitallers now had branches in 8 regions, called “Tongues” or “Langues,” including Aragon, Castile, France, Provence, England, Holy Roman Empire, Italy and Auvergne.
-Battles with the Barbary Pirates, Egypt, and especially the Ottomans (who had conquered the Byzantines and Constantinople by 1453) followed, as well as battles in the Holy Land in defense of remaining Christian enclaves.
+In 1312, Pope Clement V disbanded the more famous Knights Templar, turning over a fair amount of the holdings of the Templars to the Hospitallers.
+With these new territories and riches, the Hospitallers now had branches in 8 regions, called “Tongues” or “Langues,” including Aragon, Castile, France, Provence, England, the Holy Roman Empire, Italy and Auvergne.
+Battles with the Barbary Pirates, Egypt, and especially the Ottomans (who had conquered the Byzantines and Constantinople by 1453) followed.

 Also called The Knights of Rhodes, the Hospitallers were granted the island of Malta in 1530, by the King of Spain, Charles I, who gave them Malta in his capacity as also being the King of Sicily.
 The Order was also granted a fiefdom over the North African city of Tripoli and the island of Gozo.
 The Hospitallers paid a tribute of one Maltese Falcon to the King for these lands.
 (Unlike the famous movie from 1941, this annual tribute was in the form of an actual bird of prey, a real falcon.)
 Also in return, the Knights promised to not turn their military power against the interests of Spain and its allies.